-Kenneth Elpus is division coordinator and associate professor of music education at the University of Maryland, where he prepares pre-service music educators to teach choral music in the secondary schools, teaches graduate research methods and conducts the University Treble Choir.
-Elpus earned his Ph.D. and Master of Music degrees in music education from Northwestern University in Evanston, IL, where he held a fellowship in the Center for the Study of Education and the Musical Experience, studied voice with Karen Brunssen and was a choral conducting student of Robert A. Harris.
+Kenneth Elpus is associate professor and division coordinator of music education at the University of Maryland, where he prepares pre-service music educators to teach choral music in the secondary schools, teaches graduate research methods, and conducts the UMD Treble Choir.
+Elpus earned his Ph.D. and Master of Music degrees in music education from Northwestern University in Evanston, IL, where he held a fellowship in the Center for the Study of Education and the Musical Experience, studied voice with Karen Brunssen, and was a choral conducting student of Robert A. Harris.
 He earned his Bachelor of Music degree and K-12 teaching credential from The College of New Jersey in Ewing, NJ.
-Prior to beginning doctoral study, Elpus was for seven years the director of choral music at Hopewell Valley Central High School in Pennington, NJ.
-Under his direction, Hopewell’s choirs collaborated with Canadian choral composer Stephen Hatfield to record "Floating Upstream," a full-length recording of the composer’s eclectic works, which is available internationally on digital distributors Apple Music and Spotify.
+Prior to his career in higher education, Elpus was for seven years the director of choral music at Hopewell Valley Central High School in Pennington, NJ.

-Elpus is a sought-after guest conductor for honor choirs, most recently serving as the conductor of the 2018 Maryland Junior All-State Chorus, and has presented professional development and interest sessions for choral teachers at conferences of the American Choral Directors Association, the National Association for Music Education and several state music educators’ associations.
+Elpus is a sought-after guest conductor for all-county, all-region, and all-state honor choirs and has presented professional development and interest sessions for K-12 choral teachers at conferences of the American Choral Directors Association, the National Association for Music Education, and several state music educators’ associations.
 He appeared with the UMD Treble Choir (then known as the Women’s Chorus) at the 2016 Eastern Region Conference of the American Choral Directors Association and has prepared the UMD Concert Choir for appearances with the NSO Pops at the John F. Kennedy Center for the Performing Arts in Washington, D.C.